FatimaMuhammadAdam/Dataset-for-Sexism-Detection-in-Hausa-Language/README.md

 The third file contains the definition of sexism in the Hausa Language, extracted from a user study.

-The dataset will be updated in a timely manner from social media platforms such as X and Facebook.
+The dataset will be updated promptly from social media platforms, including X and Facebook.